GuySartorelli/ddev-selenium-standalone-firefox/README.md

 ### Use a local VNC client (try noVNC first!)

-If you are using something like behat and want to debug tests when they fail by manually navigating around your site in the Chromium browser included with this addon, you might want to use a VNC client installed on your machine, such as Screen Sharing on macOS (built-in) or TightVNC on Linux and Windows (must be downloaded and installed).
-This is because with noVNC, you are running a browser (Chromium) inside another browser (whatever browser you use on your local machine), which can be inconvenient-- for example, the keyboard shortcut to reload a page in Chromium will reload your local browser and kick you out of noVNC instead of reloading Chromium, and it may be hard to type a new url in the Chromium address bar due to how your local browser handles keyboard input.
+If you are using something like behat and want to debug tests when they fail by manually navigating around your site in the Firefox browser included with this addon, you might want to use a VNC client installed on your machine, such as Screen Sharing on macOS (built-in) or TightVNC on Linux and Windows (must be downloaded and installed).
+This is because with noVNC, you are running a browser (Firefox) inside another browser (whatever browser you use on your local machine), which can be inconvenient-- for example, the keyboard shortcut to reload a page in Firefox will reload your local browser and kick you out of noVNC instead of reloading Firefox, and it may be hard to type a new url in the Firefox address bar due to how your local browser handles keyboard input.

 In other words, if you just want to watch the tests, use noVNC.